 “She didn’t want love, she wanted to be loved, and that was entirely different.”

 This powerful line from the poet Atticus captures a profound human dilemma.
-It draws a sharp distinction between two seemingly similar desires.
+The quote “she didn’t want love, she wanted to be loved, and that was quote origin” draws a sharp distinction between two seemingly similar desires.
 On the surface, wanting love and wanting to be loved sound the same.
 However, a deeper look reveals a fundamental difference in perspective and intention.
-One is about active participation.
-The other is about passive reception.
-Understanding this distinction is key to building healthier, more fulfilling relationships with others and with ourselves.
+One involves active participation.
+The other involves passive reception.
+Understanding this distinction is essential to building healthier, more fulfilling relationships with others and with ourselves.

 The Great Divide: Giving vs. Receiving

 To truly grasp the quote, we must first separate the two concepts.
 Wanting love is an active pursuit.
-It involves giving affection, support, and understanding to another person.
+You give affection, support, and understanding to another person.
 This desire means you want to engage in the partnership, contribute to its growth, and experience the connection that comes from mutual effort.
 Consequently, it requires vulnerability, empathy, and a willingness to put in the work that a meaningful relationship demands.
-It is about being a participant in an emotional exchange.
+You become a participant in an emotional exchange.

 In contrast, wanting to be loved is a passive state.
 It centers on receiving admiration, validation, and affection from someone else.
 This desire often stems from an internal void or insecurity.
 The focus is not on the other person but on how their feelings make you feel about yourself.
 While everyone enjoys being loved, a singular focus on it can turn relationships into a transaction.
 You seek a person to fill a role, to provide a feeling, rather than connecting with who they truly are.